 How Salesforce Einstein Lead Scoring Works

 It determines which of the current leads to be prioritized.
-Machine learning makes it better, simpler, quicker and less error prone compared to traditional lead scoring approaches.
+Machine learning makes it better, simpler, quicker, and less error-prone compared to traditional lead scoring approaches.
 Einstein Lead Scoring analyses all the current and past leads in the system including all data available for leads.
 It does the analysis based on comparing the data of already converted leads and that of current leads to determine which data is similar.
 Basically, the most prioritized leads would have lots in common with the already converted ones.
-Consumption of all data can be suppressed for some data fields for which the admin (with support of sales and marketing team) tells Einstein not to take into consideration.
-This usually happens for the set of data the reps know must not be useful for the analytics to determine hot prospects, or might be personally identifiable information about the customer in few cases.
+Consumption of all data can be suppressed for some data fields for which the admin (with support of the sales and marketing team) tells Einstein not to take into consideration.
+This usually happens for the set of data the reps know must not be useful for the analytics to determine hot prospects, or might be personally identifiable information about the customer in a few cases.

 - Einstein Lead Scoring is available on Sales Cloud Einstein, which can be made available to Enterprise, Performance, and Unlimited Editions orgs at an extra cost.